Mutant Mouse Regional Resource Center (MMRRC) at JAX

 The MMRRC is a national consortium of breeding and distribution facilities plus an information coordinating center serving together as a NIH-funded repository of spontaneous and induced mutant mouse and cell lines.

 The MMRRC is a collaborative effort.
-Previously funded by the National Center for Research Resources (grant number RR026296), the MMRRC at JAX is currently supported by the Office of Research Infrastructure Programs/OD (grant number OD010921-03) of the National Institutes of Health.
-Please reference these grants in citations acknowledging use of the resource.
+Previously funded by the National Center for Research Resources, the MMRRC at JAX is currently supported by the Office of Research Infrastructure Programs/OD (grant number OD010921) of the National Institutes of Health.
+Please reference this grant in citations acknowledging use of the resource.